John Davis (producer)

 John Andrew Davis (born July 20, 1954) is an American film producer and founder of Davis Entertainment.

-Background
+Early life and education

 Davis was born and raised in Denver, Colorado.
 He is the son of Barbara Davis (née Levine), a philanthropist, and former 20th Century Fox owner and oil and media industrialist Marvin Davis (1925–2004).
 His interest in cinema began as a youth when his father purchased the neighborhood film theater, where he sold popcorn and subsequently viewed up to 300 films a year.
 Davis graduated from Bowdoin College, attended Amherst College, and received an M.B.A. from Harvard Business School.
 Davis is of Jewish descent.

 Career

 Davis, Chairman of Los Angeles–based Davis Entertainment, is one of the most prolific producers in film history, having produced more than 130 feature film and television projects.
 His movies have collectively grossed more than $8 billion worldwide, with talent such as Hugh Jackman, Robert Downey Jr., Gal Gadot, Jennifer Lawrence, Dwayne Johnson, Emily Blunt, Will Smith, Tom Cruise, Ben Affleck, Denzel Washington, Arnold Schwarzenegger, Eddie Murphy, Samuel L Jackson, and more.
 In television, John Davis has put twelve network series on the air in the last few years.

 Upcoming Davis Entertainment releases include Amazon MGM Studios' The Pickup, starring Eddie Murphy, Pete Davidson, and Keke Palmer, releasing on August 6, 2025; Amazon MGM Studios' Fake Wedding, starring Lili Reinhart; Netflix's 72 Hours, starring Kevin Hart; Focus Features' Song Sung Blue, starring Hugh Jackman and Kate Hudson; Netflix's Eddie Murphy documentary, Eddie; Paramount Pictures' Vertigo, starring Robert Downey Jr.; Universal Pictures' Blood Runs Coal, starring Cillian Murphy; and Sony's On Your Feet!, a feature adaptation of the Broadway musical telling the story of Emilio and Gloria Estefan.
 Upcoming television projects also include Rear Window, a reimagining of the Alfred Hitchcock classic, also for Peacock.
 Davis is also working on an untitled biopic on Parliament-Funkadelic leader George Clinton starring Eddie Murphy alongside his daughter, Catherine Davis, who originated the project.